ihh/trajectory-likelihood/README.md

 The values of the mu and r parameters here are (from the MLH 2004 paper) the maximum likelihood fit of a single-component geometric indel distribution to protein alignments in the [HOMSTRAD](https://www.ncbi.nlm.nih.gov/pubmed/9828015) database.

-To compare to simulation results, run with the `--simulate` switch
+To compare to simulation results, run with the `--simulate` switch (note that this simulates directly from the underlying continuous-time Markov chain)

 ~~~~
 ./trajeclike --gamma .99 --mu .049 -r .543 --time 1 --maxlen 20 --simulate -v1